IT acceptable use guidelines

 - In the case of affiliates, this includes uses for the purpose for which they have been given access to the systems

-Users may use the systems for limited and reasonable personal use, as long as this does not interfere with their role within the University, the work or study of others or the operation of the systems.
+Any personal use of University equipment and systems should be incidental and not interfere with the users role within the University, the work or study of others or the operation of the systems.

 However, unreasonable or excessive personal use is not permitted.
-For example, the systems must not be used to conduct a personal business or private commercial activity, gamble or carry out excessive and regular research into topics not related to work or study.
+For example, the systems must not be used to conduct a personal business or private commercial activity, gamble, objectionable material or carry out excessive and regular research into topics not related to work or study.

 Ownership of data and intellectual property